piotrmaciejbednarski/cctv-xinwen-lianbo-en/README.md

 CCTV clearly states that it holds all copyrights to its programs (including news), and distribution without permission is prohibited.
 Use this project for educational and research purposes only.

-For more information, see the original CCTV statement (https://news.cctv.com/2017/04/26/ARTI9neH8KQH2RzzhkOjEsBZ170426.shtml ).
+For more information, see the [original CCTV statement](https://news.cctv.com/2017/04/26/ARTI9neH8KQH2RzzhkOjEsBZ170426.shtml).

 ## License